JosephDuffy/Partial/README.md

 ## Usage overview

-Partial has a `KeyPath`-based API so is fully type-safe.
+Partial has a `KeyPath`-based API, allowing it to be fully type-safe.
 Setting, retrieving, and removing key paths is possible via dynamic member lookup or functions.

 ```swift
 var partialSize = Partial<CGSize>()